 When offering employees a health insurance stipend, here are three best practices to consider:

-Do not ask employees to show proof of health insurance.
+- Do not ask employees to show proof of health insurance.
 Direct payment or direct reimbursement for health insurance is considered an “Employer Payment Plan” and the business could face penalties for doing so.
+See IRS notice 2013-54 for details.

 Health insurance stipends are one way to help employees with the cost of their health insurance.
 When evaluating this approach, weigh the pros and cons, understand best practices, and consider setting up a tax-free HRA to save money.

 What questions do you have about health insurance stipends?
-Leave a comment below.
-We’d be happy to help answer them.
+Leave a comment below and we’ll answer them for you.